 Why Èze deserves the detour for a palace stay

-The palaces of Èze Village bet on heritage: Chateau Eza and La Chèvre d'Or occupy former medieval residences restored stone by stone, with terraces carved into the cliffside and views reaching to Monaco on clear days.
-Below, Hotel Cap Estel plays the private peninsula card, 5 hectares of maritime pines and exclusive sea access, in a 1920s Riviera tradition.
+The palaces of Èze Village bet on heritage: Chateau Eza and La Chèvre d'Or occupy former medieval residences rehabilitated stone by stone, with terraces carved into the cliffside and views reaching to Monaco on clear days.
+Down below, Hotel Cap Estel plays the private peninsula card, 5 hectares of maritime pines and exclusive sea access, in a 1920s Riviera tradition.

-The common promise: isolation. Èze stays off the traffic of the Basse Corniche, accessible only via the Moyenne Corniche (D6007) or the Nietzsche path from the station.
-This geography naturally filters the crowds, which explains why our three selected addresses post occupancy rates above 85% from May to October, despite rates starting at 450 € per night.
+The common promise: isolation. Èze stays apart from the traffic of the Basse Corniche, accessible only via the Moyenne Corniche (D6007) or the Nietzsche path from the station.
+This geography naturally filters the crowds, which explains why the three addresses we have selected post occupancy rates above 85% from May to October, despite rates starting at 450 € a night.

 When to go: seasonality and off-peak periods

-The Côte d'Azur imposes its own pricing logic, uncorrelated with classic seasons.
-In Èze, the months of May, June, September and October offer the best value: temperatures between 22 and 26 °C, sea at 19-22 °C, low-angle light ideal for terraces at day's end.
+The Côte d'Azur imposes its own pricing logic, decoupled from classic seasons.
+In Èze, the months of May, June, September and October offer the best value: temperatures between 22 and 26 °C, sea at 19-22 °C, grazing light ideal for terraces at day's end.
 The palaces then apply mid-range rates, 20 to 30% below summer peaks.

 |---|